adrwxyz/classic.adrw.xyz/_posts/2016-05-01-tinder-for-blogs.md

 So that's the plan! *andrewnotes* is getting a reboot...and this next chapter is going to be an adventure together!

-**The next post drops this Friday so swipe left or right and enter your email below so you don't miss it.**
+**The next post drops this Friday.
+Swipe left or right &amp; enter your email below so you don't miss it.**

 <script src="https://blitzen.com/scripts/blitzenForm.js" type="text/javascript"></script> <iframe src="https://andrew.blitzen.com/form/andrewnotes-footer-1?page=20150501-tinder-time" id="017ce06a18c93534f49cdb840176f9" onload="resizeCrossDomainIframe('017ce06a18c93534f49cdb840176f9', 'https://andrew.blitzen.com');" width="100%" style="border: none;" resize="true"></iframe>